Email Connected Service

 With the interval specified in action properties, the inbox will be scanned for the incoming messages and corresponding items or comments (if enabled in Proofing settings and Email Connector settings) will be created in the mapped module.

-MessageID field stores unique identifier for each synced message to prevent duplicate synchronization.
-This means, that when configuring the connected service and mapping modules, the "1 module = 1 account" rule should be followed.
+MessageID field stores a unique identifier for each synced message to prevent duplicate synchronisation.
+This means that when configuring the connected service and mapping modules, the "1 module = 1 account" rule should be followed.

-• POP3/POP3S - all messages in inbox will be syncronized with items and "delete" flag will be sent after syncing with Encodify.
+• POP3/POP3S - all messages in the inbox will be synchronised with items, and the "delete" flag will be sent after syncing with Encodify.

 Note!

-Some mail services allows to specify starting from which point of time email messages should be synced and how should be treatd after having been synced.
+Some mail services allows to specify starting from which point in time email messages should be synced and how they should be treated after having been synced.

 Example of GMAIL POP3 settings: